Australia is updating its rules for its TV watershed.

 Programmes of erotic character or great violence will be regarded as harmful to minors under 16 and will only be allowed to be disseminated in unencoded form after 10 p.m. and before 6 a.m.

 For the fifth category of programmes, the draft regulation indicates that their dissemination is in principle legal.
 However, such content should be reserved for an adult audience due to its sexually explicit or highly violent character.
-Thus, such
+Thus,

-blank screen and no sound in order to discourage providers from screening, for instance, sexually explicit stills and thereby attracting minors' attention.
+image on a blank screen and no sound in order to discourage providers from screening, for instance, sexually explicit stills and thereby attracting minors' attention.

 In addition, the draft regulation contains a rule for broadcasters principally targeting the public of another EU Member State, while established in Luxembourg.
-As an exception, such broadcasters should be able to opt for the classification system
+As an exception, such broadcasters should be able to opt for the classification

-applied in that particular Member State, provided that an equivalent level of protection is achieved.
+system applied in that particular Member State, provided that an equivalent level of protection is achieved.

 Furthermore, providers of on-demand audiovisual media services will also be required to classify their programmes, with a choice between three systems: